 Where is it based?

-You would be studying at the School of Economics, Management and Statistics of the University of Bologna, one of the best Economics School in Italy within the oldest University in the western world (est. 1088 a.C.).
+You would be studying at the School of Economics and Management of the University of Bologna, one of the best Economics School in Italy within the oldest University in the western world (est. 1088 a.C.).

 Am I eligible to apply?